 - Comic Trio: Shin thinks Ryuko, Ogin and Mary (the Crimson Scorpions of Saitama) are this.
 Hilarity Ensues!

-- Darker and Edgier: The movies in general, as they typically throw the Nohara family into a trying situation, and then mix in a liberal amount of Adult Fear and Fridge Horror.
+- Darker and Edgier: The movies in general, as they typically throw the Nohara family into a trying situation, and then mix in a liberal amount of Adult Fear.
 The 18th movie, for example, shows that not terribly long after the present day, a meteor strike wipes out Tokyo as well as a large part of Japan and severely affects the climate, forcing surviving future inhabitants to constantly wear cold-weather clothing when outdoors.

-- Averted in the original, where he's the smartest one in the Kasukabe Defense Force.
+- The Ditz: Boo.
+Averted in the original, where he's the smartest one in the Kasukabe Defense Force.

 - The One Peace Books translation of the manga mostly keeps the names unchanged, except for Misae->Mitzi.

-- Dude, Not Funny!: In-Universe, Grandpa faking a heart attack as a joke when Misae yelled at him, making her think she killed him.
+- Dude, Not Funny!: Grandpa fakes a heart attack as a joke when Misae yelled at him, making her think she killed him.
 This actually makes her cry.

 - Everybody Knew Already: In some episodes, Hazama's liking of Cute P (a Magical Girl show) is already well known by the kids, even when he sometimes tries to hide it.

-- Everyone Has Standards: The "Extremely Realistic Tea Party" which Nene forces the gang to play.
+- The "Extremely Realistic Tea Party" which Nene forces the gang to play.
 It is one of the things that manages to scare Shin Chan into obeying.

 - Face of a Thug: Principal Ench, whose face convinces everyone (adults and children alike) that he is a Yakuza.
 He uses this on occasion.